HaraldUebele/HaraldUebele.github.io/_posts/2021-02-07-maybe learn something new about minikube.md

 ...
 ```

-In this scenario, in a separate terminal session execute:
+Now, in a separate terminal session execute:

 ```sh
 minikube tunnel
 ```

 `minikube tunnel` creates a network route on the host to the service using the cluster’s IP address as a gateway.
 The tunnel command exposes the external IP directly to any program running on the host operating system.

-The command requires root rights (sudo) because it creates a network configuration.
+Note: The command requires root rights (sudo) because it creates a network configuration.

-If you check the service now, result will look similar to:
+If you check the service now, the result will look similar to:

 Output: